 Also, many hospitals may have general radiologists reading PET/CT scans.
-But at Medical Center at Augusta University, all of our scans are read by physicians who are specialty trained and board certified by the American Board of Nuclear Medicine, which means our physicians meet or exceed national standards for education, knowledge, experience and skills in interpreting these scans.
+But at Augusta University, all of our scans are read by physicians who are specialty trained and board certified by the American Board of Nuclear Medicine, which means our physicians meet or exceed national standards for education, knowledge, experience and skills in interpreting these scans.
 Our physicians also regularly lecture at national conferences including the Society of Nuclear Medicine and Molecular Imaging.

 We are also certified by the American College of Radiology Imaging Network. ^

 PET/CT is more than just equipment.
 The two-in-one scanner has many advantages to other imaging technologies.
 As a result, many other local hospitals send their patients here when they need this scan.
 PET/CT offers:

 - Better detection, treatment and management of cancer.
 Our PET/CT physicians serve as consultants to the Cancer Center tumor boards.
 We review a patient’s history together with the results of their nuclear imaging studies to provide recommendations for optimal therapy and care management.
 As a result, surgeons, oncologists and other physicians can more accurately detect cancers, evaluate recurrence and determine the patient’s potential response to therapy, including more effective tracking of the results of chemotherapy and radiation therapy.

 - A clearer picture of the disease.
 The fused images provide far more detail in a single visit than conventional PET or CT scanners alone.

 - Improved accuracy.
 In the past, it was more difficult to interpret the results of both tests since patient positions change from test to test, but performing both scans at one time without having to move the patient leaves less for room for error.